kaikue/Oceania/README.md

 - Pause game when opening GUIs (like inventory)
     - Pause game at all
 - Figure out why spawn chunks don't save
+- Slowly break blocks- use mining speed of current item or 1 for none
+	- also harvest levels
+- Don't render giant blocks in player's hand- use smaller ones
+- Make dirt tiles a bit wider so corners don't look weird
 - Visualize blocks when trying to place (ghost image- red if can't place, white if can)
 	- Remove crosshair, highlight block that would be broken
+- Finish magic staff
+- Make the items json actually do something
 - Player animation
 - Chests
     - generate entity when crafting item